 The Holy Fathers tell us: "Give blood and receive spirit".
 In other words, if you do not give the blood of your heart with your repentance, prayer, fasting, asceticism, you cannot receive the grace of the Holy Spirit.
 True spiritual experiences are given to those who through humility do not ask for spiritual experiences but ask God for repentance and salvation.
-To those who are humble and say, "My God, I am not worthy to receive a visitation of your grace and divine and heavenly solace and spiritual pleasures".
+To those who are humble and say, "My God, I am not worthy of receiving a visitation of Your grace and divine and heavenly solace and spiritual pleasures".
 To those however who through pride ask God to give them experiences, He will not give them true and genuine experiences due to their pride.
-So therefore the second is humility.
+So therefore the second condition is humility.

 As you may know, there is a prayer we say at the Holy Mountain and which you may also be saying: "Lord Jesus Christ have mercy on me the sinner".
 This prayer which is characterized as noetic, heartfelt and unremitting when it is said with humility, with longing and persistence, brings in the heart of man the feeling of the grace of God.